Kreis Znin: Standesämter

-"Standesamt" is the German name of the local civil registration offices which were established in October 1874 soon after the German Empire was formed.
+Standesamt is the German name of the local civil registration offices which were established in October 1874 soon after the German Empire was formed.
 Births, marriages and deaths were recorded.
 Previously, only duplicate copies of church records were used.
 By 1905, Kreis Znin had the following 13 offices for rural residents:

 Gutenwerder district was created in 1876 from Znin district (Schubin County).
 Mittelwalde district was created in 1890 from Rogowo district and Klein Laski district was created from Gonsawa district.
 Herrnkirch district was created in 1899 from Janowitz district.
 Birkenfelde district was created from Gutenwerder district.
 Lasskirch district was created in 1905 from Janowitz district and Woycin district was created from Znin district.
 In addition, the following cities were separate districts for urban residents: Rogowo, Znin.

-Table of all communities
+List of communities

 Church parishes

 In 1905, these Catholic parish churches served towns in Kreis Znin:

 In 1905, these Protestant parish churches served towns in Kreis Znin: